 - 3 Letters of Recommendation

-- 2 Copies of Official Transcripts from each University/College attended
+- A Copy of Official Transcripts from each University/College attended

 - Transcripts are required from all prior college level schools attended for at least one year.
 A scanned copy of the official transcript is submitted as part of the online application.
 Please do not mail transcripts to the department.
 We will ask only the admitted students to submit actual copies of official transcripts.

 - 1 Writing Sample on a historic topic (10-25 pages; sent via Stanford's online application system only)

 - The GRE exam is not required for the autumn 2022 admission cycle